matthewsimo/b/README.md

 Your CLI brain - create list & items, view lists, view and copy items

+## Build

+Running `bun b` will build the cli and then copy it into your `$HOME/bin/`.
+If that's in your path, you'll be ready to start using it directly.

+## Manually editing saved data

+The CLI uses the `$HOME/.config/` convention.
+It stores the `/b/config.json` file there that acts as the persistant data store for the `b` CLI.

+## Usage

 ```bash
 Commands:
   b [list] [item] [value]     Your CLI brain - create list & items, view lists,